polkadot-fellows/RFCs/text/0124-extrinsic-version-5.md

 [RFC84](https://github.com/polkadot-fellows/RFCs/blob/main/text/0084-general-transaction-extrinsic-format.md).
 For reasons mentioned above, this RFC removes the `Signed` variant for v5 extrinsics.

-NOTE: For `Bare` extrinsics, the following bytes will just be the encoded call and nothing else.
+For `Bare` extrinsics, the following bytes will just be the encoded call and nothing else.

-For `General` transactions, as stated in [RFC99](https://github.com/polkadot-fellows/RFCs/blob/main/text/0099-transaction-extension-version.md), an extension version byte must be added in the next extrinsic version.
+For `General` transactions, as stated in [RFC99](https://github.com/polkadot-fellows/RFCs/blob/main/text/0099-transaction-extension-version.md), an extension version byte must be added to the extrinsic format.
 This byte should allow runtimes to expose more than one set of extensions which can be used for a transaction.
 As far as the v5 extrinsic encoding is concerned, this extension byte should be encoded immediately after the leading encoding byte.
 The extension version byte should be included in payloads to be signed by all extensions configured by runtime devs to ensure a user's extension version choice cannot be altered by third parties.